FFmpeg/FFV1/ffv1.md

 ## Configuration Record

 In the case of a FFV1 bitstream with `version >= 3`, a `Configuration Record` is stored in the underlying container, at the track header level.
-It contains the parameters used for all frames.
+It contains the parameters used for all instances of `Frame`.
 The size of the `Configuration Record`, `NumBytes`, is supplied by the underlying container.

 ```c
 pseudo-code                                                   | type